Thank You Letter for a Job Offer After Acceptance

 Dear [Recruiter Name],

 I appreciated your guidance at each stage, especially your help with [Interview Scheduling / Role Information / Feedback / Offer Details].
-It made the process clearer and easier to navigate.
+Your support made the process clearer and easier to navigate.

-I am looking forward to starting on [Start Date] and joining the team.
-Thank you again for your time, communication and help along the way.
+I look forward to starting on [Start Date] and joining the team.
+Thank you again for your time, communication, and help along the way.

 Best,